EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/17_final_project/README.md

 `/invoices` while signed in.
 Alan (`alan@example.com` / `user`) must not reach `/invoices/new`.

+→ **Done when** both journeys work, an absolute `?redirect=` is refused, and Alan is turned away where Ada gets in.

 ### 4. Async component, Suspense, boundary (`src/views/InvoiceView.vue`)

 `InvoiceDetail.vue` has a top-level `await`: it cannot mount without a `<Suspense>`.
 Load it with `defineAsyncComponent`, give the fallback a real skeleton, and make `/invoices/999` land in the error boundary instead of blanking the app (TODO 4.1 → 4.4).

+→ **Done when** a real invoice shows its skeleton then its detail, and `/invoices/999` shows the boundary with the rest of the app still alive.

 ### 5. The form (`src/schemas/invoice.ts`, `src/views/InvoiceFormView.vue`)